In other words - the HumX is designed to keep passengers entertained with internet access while on a road trip.

 However, on our MyVerizon dashboard, the usage shows the new 10GB hotspot meter - but none of that data was calculated as mobile hotspot usage.

-At present time, we consider the unlimited high speed usage to be a possible temporary condition - given that our smartphone hotspot data is calculating the same way.
+We consider the unlimited high-speed usage to be a possible temporary condition - given that our smartphone hotspot data is calculating the same way.

 Update: In September 2017, Verizon both raised the hotspot cap to 15GB and began enforcement of the throttling on smartphone lines.
 And multiple confirmations in forums seem to indicate that the cap & enforcement applies to the HumX plans as well.